CDBG Manuals/Plans

 3. What to do about suspected fraud with any CDBG stakeholder?

 Under Federal Regulations, a Subrecipient or Grant Administrator must report suspicions of Waste, Fraud or Abuse including bribery, conflict of interest(s), or gratuity violations potentially affecting the Federal award in writing in a timely manner to the Grantee.
 Then the Grantee will do the same to the appropriate Federal Agency for review.
+Instructions for this are in the Missouri Citizen Participation Plan which can be found under the Plans tab.

-1. What are the application guidelines?
+1. Where are the application guidelines?

 When you choose a selection under the Opportunities to Apply, there is a link to Application Guidelines under the How Do I Apply?
 Tab.